Disabilities (ADA): Nevada

 - Actions based on discrimination due to disability must be filed with the Nevada Equal Rights Commission (NERC).
 A complaint based on discrimination must be brought within 180 days after the date of the alleged act of discrimination.
 See Exhausting Administrative Remedies.

-- Under Nevada law, if an employer grants leave with or without pay, or leave without loss of seniority to an employee for sickness or disability because of a medical condition it is unlawful for the employer to fail or refuse to extend the same benefits to any female employee who is pregnant.
-See Pregnancy Leave.
+- Under Nevada law, if an employer grants leave to an employee for sickness or disability because of a medical condition, it is unlawful for the employer to fail to extend the same benefits to a pregnant employee.
+An employer with 15 or more employees may also be required to provide reasonable accommodations for pregnancy, childbirth or a related medical condition.
+See Pregnancy Accommodations and Leave.

 - Nevada law prohibits employers from making employment decisions on genetic information and prohibits employers from requiring, requesting, or encouraging a prospective or current employee to submit to a genetic test.
 See Genetic Testing.